Schmavery/reprocessing/README.md

 ## Example
 The [web environment](https://schmavery.github.io/reprocessing/) is the simplest way to try reprocessing.
 (It uses an older verison of the Reason syntax though, we're working on fixing that).

-The 2nd simplest way to try is to build [reprocessing-example](https://github.com/bsansouci/reprocessing-example).
+The 2nd simplest way to try is to clone [reprocessing-example](https://github.com/bsansouci/reprocessing-example).

+See [below](#projects-using-reprocessing) for projects using Reprocessing!

 ## Getting Started
 ```bash